dralmadani/DataViz-Project/README.md

 <tr>
 <td>3</td>
-<td>adding a menu to my project with respect to the categorical and numerical data</td>
+<td>Adding a menu to my project with respect to the categorical and numerical data</td>
 <td>14-10-2020</td>
 </tr>